siammds/AI-Consciousness-Checker/README.md

 # AI Consciousness & Metacognition Evaluation System

-A production-style single-page web application for evaluating AI model responses for consciousness-like and metacognitive traits using NLP analysis and human-reference dataset comparison.
+A single-page web application for evaluating AI model responses for consciousness-like and metacognitive traits using NLP analysis and human-reference dataset comparison.

 > **⚠️ Scientific Disclaimer:** This application presents **proxy consciousness-like scores** derived from language behavior, self-description, reasoning patterns, contradictions, sentiment, tone, and similarity to human-reference datasets.
 It does **NOT** claim to prove real consciousness, sentience, or subjective experience.
 All scores are behavioral and linguistic proxy assessments.